[Disclosure: Cards from our partners are mentioned below.]

 Interestingly, Visa has even sent teams of secret shoppers to test for compatibility in countries such as Denmark, France, Italy, Spain and the U.K. It found more than 90% of transactions were approved without chip-and-PIN cards, up sharply from previous surveys.
 The 10% of declined cards was due to a number of factors, not just a lack of Chip-and-PIN compatibility.

 By knowing how chip-enabled cards can be read, you’ll be better equipped to use your credit card anywhere in the world.
 You can check out some of the best cards to travel with here.

 Remember, high credit card balances can hurt your credit, since the amount of debt you owe versus your available credit is a major factor of credit scoring models, like FICO.
-You can see where you currently stand by viewing your two free credit scores, updated each month, on Credit.com.
+You can see where you currently stand by viewing your two free credit scores, updated every 14 days, on Credit.com.

 At publishing time, Barclaycard products are offered through Credit.com product pages, and Credit.com is compensated if our users apply and ultimately sign up for these cards.
 However, this relationship does not result in any preferential editorial treatment.

 Note: It’s important to remember that interest rates, fees and terms for credit cards, loans and other financial products frequently change.
 As a result, rates, fees and terms for credit cards, loans and other financial products cited in these articles may have changed since the date of publication.
 Please be sure to verify current rates, fees and terms with credit card issuers, banks or other financial institutions directly.

 Image: Wavebreakmedia Ltd.